iruizz/iruizz/README.md

 I'm an undergrad student at Loras College Majoring in Computer Science with a minor in Mathematics.
 I am a passionate programmer that is devoted to continously sharpening their skills, gaining experience, and building new projects.
-I will be uploading some of my completed programming projects here.
+I will be uploading some of my completed programming projects here as I experiment with building new projects!

 <p> </p>